PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema and mutation completeness, and characterize only this very-late boundary.
 Commit and push only; do not create or update a pull request.

-## Safety-fallback Concat-axis reconciliation characterization checkpoint

-`_repair_nchw_concat_transpose_conv_axes()` updates a proven Concat axis and related tensor metadata only when `repaired_nchw_concat_transpose_conv_axes` increments.
-The indexed owner has no pruning or zero-rewrite cleanup, and existing positive/no-op/multi-rewrite coverage makes the raw counter complete.

-The fallback positive guard is unchanged, but its reconciliation result is discarded.
-A strict expected-failure contract requires a stable `_fallback_concat_axis_static_shape_stats` zero dictionary and an opt-in complete result inside the same guard.
-The following stale binary-layout owner remains fixed.

-Focused indexed Concat-axis and safety-fallback characterization is `37 passed, 1 xfailed`.
-The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `519 passed, 1 xfailed in 27.75s`.
-Ruff and whitespace validation pass.

-At implementation, add only this result plumbing.
-Do not change any of the three production occurrences, indexed matching, axis/metadata writes, result schema, guard, or following owner.
-Validate indexed Concat-axis repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
-Commit and push only; do not create or update a pull request.

 ## Very-late static reconciliation characterization checkpoint

 The legacy `reconciled_static_tensor_shapes` key counts updates applied through